Published: September 2018

 NISRA and DfE (2018) available here: https://www.nisra.gov.uk/sites/nisra.gov.uk/files/publications/SCS_JUNE2018_FINAL.pdf

-Click here to download the full report: Export Participation and Performance of firms across the island of Ireland
+You can download a full copy of the Export Participation and Performance of firms across the island of Ireland report.